-Between the regulatory constraints (PSD2 in Europe, OBWG in the UK), and the desire for openness (Open Banking, BAAS aka Bank as a service, BAAP aka Bank as a platform), the challenges of banks are tremendous and the positions are not yet well defined in the strategies of financial institutions.
+Between the regulatory constraints (PSD2 in Europe, OBWG in the UK), and the desire for openness (open banking, BAAS aka Bank as a service, BAAP aka Bank as a platform), the challenges of banks are tremendous and the positions are not yet well defined in the strategies of financial institutions.

-Open Banking platformization
+Open banking platformization

 The question we are going to ask ourselves for all other industries is simple: Is it in the bank’s interest to evolve towards a business platform model?
 And, if so, how is it legitimate to reposition itself?

-We will limit our study today to the case of historical traditional banks, and not neobanks.
+We will limit our study today to the case of historical, traditional banks, and not neobanks.

 Let’s look again at the fundamental assets that make a platform successful, they are few and far between:

 Above all, you need a direct customer base.
-What’s more, these customers must have a high level of trust in the platform.
+Also, these customers must have a high level of trust in the platform.
 For example, look at how Amazon has successfully positioned itself as a marketplace platform: they have built, over time, a relationship of trust with their customers, which allows them to position themselves as a trusted third-party business between suppliers and buyers.
 At the smallest claim, Amazon will refund the customer or follow up on the refund or exchange of the product.
-The trust between the installed customer base and the platform is the number-one asset in building a business platform.
+The trust between the installed customer base, and the platform is the number-one asset in building a business platform.

 You might say security goes hand in hand with the first point, but it is essential to remember it.
 The infrastructure of a platform hosts personal, behavioral, and financial data.
 These hosting structures cannot suffer the smallest breach of security without the immediate loss of trust of the customer base.
 You can, therefore, understand why Amazon has built its own platform, which operates directly and now even resells as a cloud [PAAS, IAAS] to third parties.